Handforth Road, Wilmslow, Cheshire SK9 2LX

 PE

 Our class will do PE every Wednesday and Friday afternoon.
-Our topics this half term are handball and fitness.
+Our topics this half term are tennis and gymnastics.
 Please come to school wearing your school uniform and bring the correct kit with you.
 Please remember to tie long hair back and wear layers to keep warm during outdoor sessions.

 HOMEWORK